clburlison/sample_launch_app_at_login/README.md

         cd sample_launch_app_at_login

 1. Make customizations to launchWebsite/build-info.plist:
     * The `identifier` & `name` keys

 1. Make customizations to launchWebsite/payload/Library/LaunchAgent/com.github.launchWebsite.plist:
     * The `Label`, & `ProgramArguments` keys

-Please us a real text editor: Atom, TextMate, Sublime, nano, vi, etc. Basically anything but TextEdit (it's bad...real bad!)
+    Please use a real text editor: Atom, TextMate, Sublime, nano, vi, etc. Basically anything but TextEdit (it's bad...real bad!)

 1. Now you can create the a native macOS package that will allow you to easily deploy this setting to multiple computers in a repeatable manner.

     Assuming you're still in the `sample_launch_app_at_login` directory

         munkipkg launchWebsite

     This will output a .pkg file to the build folder.

 # Why and how this works